lambda-dom/weidu_library/weidu_library/docs/libraries/spell_symbols.md

 `add_spell_symbols STR_VAR table patches = "*"`

 Add new spell symbols to `spell.ids` using a table that must have the format of [Add spell symbols table](../../resources/2da/templates/add_symbols.2da). `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`; any such patching function will be called with no arguments.

+`alias_spell_symbols STR_VAR table`

+Action function that replaces spell symbols in `spell.ids` using a table with the format of [Replace spell symbols table](../../resources/2da/templates/alias_symbols.2da).

 `change_spell_symbols STR_VAR table`